python/cpython/Doc/library/os.rst

-   subject to any constraints imposed by the *nstype*, which is a bit mask specified by combining one or more of the ``CLONE_NEW*`` constants using ``|`` (bitwise or). the caller's memberships in unspecified namespaces are left unchanged.
+   subject to any constraints imposed by the *nstype*, which is a bit mask specified by combining one or more of the ``CLONE_NEW*`` constants using ``|`` (bitwise or).
+   The callers memberships in unspecified namespaces are left unchanged.
    *fd* can be any object with a :meth:`fileno` method, or a raw file descriptor.

    This example reassociates the thread with the ``init`` process' network namespace::